 This is the thickness that I am looking for.
 Notice all of the water that has come out of the tofu.

 Alternatively to using a fancy press you can place the tofu between two plates and add weight on top to mash out the water.
-That is cheaper and works just as good.
-But sometimes the cans fall off.
+That is cheaper and works just as well.
+But sometimes the cans fall off books work better than cans.

 Normally we would cut the tofu into squares about the size of how thick the tofu is now.
 That gives a crunchy outside and a soft inside.
 But this recipe is for extra crunchy tofu so we will cut into half.